 - Participated in a medical study

-- Worked as a coat checker for a party
+- Served as a coat-checker for a party

 - Worked as a brand ambassador (which increased my income by $5,000 per year with a few gigs per month)

-- Worked as a registration assistant for a race
+- Was a house cleaner, pet sitter and registration assistant for a race

-Since I didn’t have full-time work, I made my job finding work.
+Since I didn’t have full-time work, I made it my job to find work.
 Weekends and holidays were especially lucrative, and Craigslist and TaskRabbit were my best friends.